ttltrk/TTT/CLOUD/IBM/IBM.md

 The other type of hypervisor is a Type 2 hypervisor, over here.
 And what makes these different is that there is a layer of host OS that sits between the physical server and the hypervisor.
 By that nature they are also called, Hosted.
-Hhese are a lot less frequent.
+These are a lot less frequent.
 They're mostly used for end-user virtualization.
 You might see some in the market that are called: Oracle, VirtualBox, or VMware Workstation.
 Again, they're a lot less frequent.
 They're a bit more...
 They have a higher latency than a Type 1 hypervisor.
 So once you have your